 Factors such as exposure to environmental contaminants, age, general health including obesity, recreational drugs, alcohol intake and smoking can all have an impact on sperm health and increase the risk of pregnancy loss.

 As with sperm factors, environmental contaminants, obesity, alcohol intake, smoking and recreational drugs can all have an impact on the quality of a woman’s eggs and increase the risk of chromosomal abnormalities in the embryo.

 Conditions such as hyperthyroidism and Polycystic Ovarian Syndrome “PCOS” may increase the risk of miscarriage.

-The first step is that the doctor will take a full medical history, which includes a discussion on lifestyle and environment.
+The first step is that your doctor will take a full medical history, which includes a discussion on lifestyle and environment.
 They will review the results of any previous investigations, and order further tests where necessary.
 For example, they may order a specialist 3-D uterine scan or conduct exploratory surgery to assess whether there are any previously undiagnosed anatomical issues, or karyotype tests to check for unbalanced chromosomal translocations.

 After all investigations are complete, you will have a review appointment with your doctor who will then go through your results and discuss any treatment options with you.